axtproptech/axtp-core/DESCRIPTORS.md

 - `x-ps`: The pricing structure for the token sale.
 In this example it reads like this: the tokens from 1 to 50 (including) cost 3000, the tokens from 51 to 160 cost 4000 and so on and so forth
 - `x-mxt`: Maximum allowed tokens per account, customer
 - `x-wp`: The URL to the whitepaper for this pool
+- `x-at`: The [Asset Types](#asset-type-map), used to determine what kind of asset type this pool is - relates also to asset alias types
 - `al`: If given, then it points to the first [Asset Alias](#pool-asset-alias-descriptor)

+### Asset Type Map

+- 1: Real Estate Deeds
+- 2: Commodities

 ## Pool Asset Alias Descriptor